danhper/bigcode-tools/doc/tutorial.md

 ![Vocabulary distribution][5]

-Next, we will generate [skipgram data like][6] to train our model.
+Next, we will generate [skipgram][6]-like data to train our model.
 To speedup the process, we will use only two ancestors as the context for each node and ignore children and siblings.